asalber/asalber.github.io/statistics/manual/introduction.md

 Usually a statistical study goes through the following phases:

-1. The study begins with a previous design in which are set the study goals, the population, the variables to measure and the required sample size.
+1. The study begins with a previous design in which the study goals, the population, the variables to measure and the required sample size are set.

 2. Next, the sample is selected from the population and the variables are measured in the individuals of the sample (getting the data    table).
 This is accomplished by *sampling*.